Scarface: The World Is Yours: Development and delay

 In December 2004, Vivendi announced the game would be released for PlayStation 2 and Xbox, as well as the already announced PC release.

 The game was first shown as a non-playable demo at the 2005 GDC in March when it was revealed it was no longer a third-person shooter, but was now a GTA-style open world game.
 Vivendi stated the game would be non-linear, with players free to do missions in whichever order they wish, with an estimated playtime of 50–60 hours.
 Vivendi also made a point that Montana would be unable to kill innocent people in the game.
 Producer Cam Weber explained the concept of Rage mode, which was on show in the demo, was very much inspired by the film; "For fans of the movie, you'll remember that Tony has this crazy temper that every once in a while gets set off.
 You hear the organ music play, you see a camera cut to the intensity in his eyes, and he just suddenly snaps.
-He loses it; he completely loses control and does some really violent things."
+He loses it; he completely loses control and does some violent things."

 In April, Vivendi revealed the title of the game would be Scarface: The World is Yours, and while it would feature Al Pacino's likeness, Pacino himself would not be voicing Montana.
 While it was not announced who was voicing the role, multiple other cast members were revealed; Steven Bauer, Robert Loggia, Jay Mohr, Cheech Marin, James Woods, Miguel Sandoval, Robert Davi, Michael Rapaport, and Michael York.
 Vivendi's chief strategy and marketing officer, Cindy Cook stated "Al Pacino brought the character of Tony Montana to life onscreen in a very powerful way, and the inclusion of his likeness as Tony Montana is a critical component to the authenticity of the Scarface game experience.
 We are also thrilled to have other top-notch talent involved with Scarface: The World is Yours, as their participation will add further substance and depth to the characters featured in the game."

 In May, Vivendi announced the game's release had been pushed back to 2006.
 In the same statement, they revealed the game was being developed for the Xbox 360 as well as the PS2, Xbox and PC.
 The Xbox version of the game was first made available in playable form (albeit not playable by the public) at E3 2005 in May.
 Radical stated the PC and PlayStation 2 versions would be identical to the Xbox version, although the Xbox 360 version would have some unique features.